Barb Keleher

 What’s Going On?

 This weekend I read the book All We Can Save.
 This is the “One Book, One College” selection for the MVCC 2021-2022 school year.
 The book examines climate change.
 Ironically, hours after I finished the book on Sunday, a tornado ripped through my neighborhood.
-Suddenly some of the facts in the book became a startling reality for me.
+Suddenly some of the facts in the book became a startling… Continue reading What’s Going On?

 Ticks

 This summer certainly is more enjoyable than the Covid-19 summer of 2020.
 We can finally enjoy outdoor activities like biking, walking, and barbecuing.
 There are several things that health experts warn us to avoid during the summer months: too much sun, dehydration, and certain insects and arachnids.
-“When disease-carrying mosquitoes reach a new area in the U.S., there are standard public health responses, including population control methods, with cities, towns, and counties conducting mosquito abatement campaigns.”
-While there are other disease carrying creatures, they are unfortunately not handled with the same urgency as mosquitoes.
+“When disease-carrying mosquitoes reach a new area in… Continue reading Ticks

 Fill It Up!

 The United States is no stranger to fuel crises.
 The most recent disaster centered on the Colonial Pipeline, which is located in the southeastern part of the country.
-“It is the largest pipeline system for refined oil products in the U.S. The pipeline is 5,500 miles long and can carry 3 million barrels of fuel per day between Texas and New York.”
-The company stopped transporting oil after its system was hacked (May 7) by a ransomware attack.
-This pipeline supplies 45 percent of the fuel used on the East Coast.
-The vulnerability of fuel lines, government installations, companies, hospitals, etc. has many cyber security experts concerned.
-The gas line has resumed service after the company paid $5 million to the hackers.
+“It is the largest pipeline system for refined oil products in the U.S. The pipeline is 5,500 miles long and can carry 3 million barrels of fuel… Continue reading Fill It Up!

 WP2Social Auto Publish Powered By : XYZScripts.com